miyurusankalpa/IPv6-dns-server/README.md

 * Test domains: stackoverflow.com
 * IPv6 Type: Anycast
-* Coverage: All+Only on Aggressive mode
+* Coverage: All+Only on Aggressive mode.
 * Usability: Logout or delete cookies
 * Aggressive mode: Errors on some pages